Honda Civic Battery Replacement Guide

 How long is the Honda battery warranty?

-A replacement battery purchased from your Honda dealer is covered by a 100-month (8 and 4 months) limited warranty.
+A replacement Honda battery acquired from an authorized dealer is covered by a 100-month (8 years and 4 months) limited warranty.

 How much does a Honda battery cost?